 AXLE (Achieving eXcellence in Liberal Education) is the College of Arts and Science’s core curriculum.
 As you fulfill the AXLE requirements, you’ll encounter new subjects, learn to make connections across disciplines, and develop fundamental, life-long skills that will prepare you to succeed in today’s increasingly global and interconnected world.

 The AXLE curriculum consists of 42-45 credit hours, roughly one-third of the total credit hours required for graduation.
 Studies for your major will make up another third, and electives will fulfill the rest.
 AXLE consists of two primary components: the Writing Requirement and the Liberal Arts Requirement.

 The Writing Requirement has four parts:

 - Demonstration of basic skills in English Composition

 - First-Year Writing Seminar

-- Completion of a 100-level (introductory) writing course no later than the fourth semester in residence
+- Completion of a W course of any level no later than the fourth semester in residence

-- Completion of either a second 100-level writing course or a 200-level writing course or an approved course in oral communications
+- Completion of either a second W course of any level OR an approved CMST course OR an approved course in oral communications